From BR Bullpen

 Biographical Information

-1942 would find Gentry with the AA Buffalo Bisons of the International League where he went 10-13 with a 5.65 ERA, but he would be with Buffalo again in 1943 and come back strong with a 20-16 record, one of those wins being an eleven inning no-hitter on April 25, beating the Newark Bears 1-0.
-Rufe would also have a 2.65 ERA and lead the league in innings pitched with 285 and finish second to Steve Gromek with 185 strikeouts.
-He would get a late season look by the Detroit Tigers appearing in four games with a 1-3 record and a 3.68 ERA.
-Two of Rufe's losses where by a 1-0 score.
+1942 would find Gentry with the AA Buffalo Bisons of the International League where he went 10-13 with a 5.65 ERA, but he was with Buffalo again in 1943 and came back strong with a 20-16 record, one of those wins being an eleven-inning no-hitter on April 25th, beating the Newark Bears, 1-0.
+Rufe also had a 2.65 ERA and lead the league in innings pitched with 285 and finish second to Steve Gromek with 185 strikeouts.
+He would get a late season look by the Detroit Tigers appeared in four games with a 1-3 record and a 3.68 ERA.
+Two of Rufe's losses were by a 1-0 score.

-Gentry's strong showing in '43 earned him a spot in the Tigers 1944 starting rotation and the 26 year old righthander won 12 and lost 14 in 37 appearances, producing a 4.24 ERA.
-Gentry improved as the season progressed and on September 17, he just missed no-hitting the Cleveland Indians, allowing two hits in the last of the ninth inning, settling for a two-hit shutout win.
+Gentry's strong showing in 1943 earned him a spot in the Tigers' 1944 starting rotation and the 26-year-old righthander won 12 and lost 14 in 37 appearances, producing a 4.24 ERA.
+Gentry improved as the season progressed and on September 17th, he just missed no-hitting the Cleveland Indians, allowing two hits in the last of the 9th inning, settling for a two-hit shutout win.
 The Tigers lost the pennant by one game (88-66 to 89-65) to manager Luke Sewell's St. Louis Browns and Gentry was about to lose a budding baseball career.

-Gentry would sign with the 1946 tigers, appear in only two games and finish up the season with the Buffalo Bisons with a 10 and 8 record and a 5.18 ERA.
-Rufe sufered another setback when an accident occured while cleaning his rifle after bird hunting late in the season.
+Gentry sign with the Tigers in 1946, appearing in only two games and finished up the season with the Buffalo Bisons with a 10 and 8 record and a 5.18 ERA.
+Rufe sufered another setback when an accident occurred while cleaning his rifle after bird hunting late in the season.
 This ended his year, but Rufe vowed to come back.
-By early '47 his hand was healed but he threw only one-third of an inning for the Tigers and on May 6, he was optioned to the Dallas Eagles of the Texas League, where he responded well, going 12-9 with a 3.41 ERA.
+By early 1947 his hand was healed but he threw only one-third of an inning for the Tigers in 1947 and on May 6th, he was optioned to the Dallas Eagles of the Texas League, where he responded well, going 12-9 with a 3.41 ERA.

-1948 rolled around and the Tigers gave him a four game look, with no decisions, and Rufe's five year major league career was finished with a 13-17 record in 48 appearances with a 4.37 ERA.
-Gentry would finish up the '48 season with Buffalo and Dallas and his 10 year run in pro baseball would end in 1949 with the Toledo Mud Hens and the Little Rock Travelers.
+1948 rolled around and the Tigers gave him a four-game look, with no decisions.
+Rufe's five-year major league career was finished with a 13-17 record in 48 appearances with a 4.37 ERA.
+Gentry finished up the 1948 season with Buffalo and Dallas and his 10-year run in pro baseball ended in 1949 with the Toledo Mud Hens and the Little Rock Travelers.
 The record shows that Rufe appeared in 283 minor league contests, winning 96 and losing 103, while pitching 1,617 innings, allowing 1,426 base hits along with 965 base on balls for a career 4.11 ERA.

 After baseball Gentry returned to North Carolina, and worked as a brick and stone mason.
 He and his wife lived on the family's farm, where they raised their son and daughter.
 Rufe also enjoyed his old pastimes of hunting and fishing, until his death on July 3, 1997, in Winston-Salem, NC.